Political Issues on the Crow Reservation from Coalbed Methane

 - Final Statewide Oil and Gas EIS and Proposed Amendment of the Powder River and Billings RMPs.
 This Environmental Impact Statement documents and discloses the results of the environmental analysis of anticipated coal bed methane and oil and gas development in the state of Montana.
 The extensive PDF document is intended to provide full and fair discussion of significant environmental impacts, and shall inform decision makers and the public of reasonable alternatives which would avoid or minimize adverse impacts or enhance the quality of the human environment.
 The summary version, a 31 page PDF file, should probably be viewed first, followed by a more thorough investigation of the full document if necessary. (more info)

 - Final Statewide Oil and Gas Environmental Impact Statement and Proposed Amendment of the Powder River and Billings Resource Management Plans: Crow Tribe Narrative Report.
 This resource contains links to each section of the Crow tribe narrative report contained in the final statewide oil and gas environmental impact statement and proposed amendment of the Powder River and Billings Resource Management Plans.
-Included is are links to information about the Crow tribal government, Indian trust assets, land use and realty, socio-economics, economy, air quality, culture and history, geology and minerals, hydrology, soils, vegetation, wildlife, facilities, services and recreation. (more info)
+Included is are links to information about the Crow tribal government, Indian trust assets, land use and realty, socio-economics, economy, air quality, culture and history, geology and minerals, hydrology, soils, vegetation, wildlife, facilities, services and recreation. ( This site may be offline. )

 - Wyoming Coalbed Methane Leases Ruled Illegal.
 This Environmental News Service article discusses the Department of Interior Board of Land Appeals 2002 ruling that coalbed methane leases are illegal because they were issued by the Bureau of Land Management (BLM) without proper analysis of coalbed methane's unique impacts. (more info)